Russell Henley Betting Profile: The Sentry - PGA TOUR

 At The Sentry

-- Henley has played The Sentry once recently (in 2023), posting a score of -12 and finishing 30th.
+- Henley has played The Sentry once of late, in 2023.
+He finished 30th, posting a score of -12.

 Henley's Recent Performances

-- He has carded an average score of -12 over his last five appearances.
+- He has an average score relative to par of -12 in his last five tournaments.

-- In terms of driving distance, Russell Henley has averaged 291.7 yards in his past five starts.
+- Off the tee, Russell Henley has averaged 291.7 yards in his past five tournaments.

-- Henley is averaging 1.582 in terms of Strokes Gained: Putting in his past five tournaments.
+- Henley has an average of 1.582 Strokes Gained: Putting in his past five tournaments.

 Henley's Advanced Stats and Rankings